merchisdk/sdk/docs/_typescript/merchi.md

   logged in user from the merchi cookie.
 Alternatively you can provide the optional `sessionToken` argument to the `Merchi` constructor.
 For example, you could put something like this into a file named `index.ts`.

+  You may need to adjust the import path in the examples, if you have not placed the typescript SDK into "merchisdk/typescript/".
 left_code_blocks:
   - code_block: |-
       import { Merchi } from 'merchisdk/typescript/src/merchi';